LBHackney-IT/evidence-api/README.md

 ## Contributing

-### Setup
+### Prerequisites

-1. Install [Docker][docker-download].
+1. Install [Docker][docker-download] (>v20.10).
 2. Install [AWS CLI][aws-cli].
 3. Clone this repository.
-4. Open it in your IDE.
+4. Open it in your IDE of your choice.

-### Development
+### 1. Set up envars

 In order to run the API locally, you will first need access to the environment variables stored in 1Password.
-Please contact another developer on the Document Evidence Service Team to gain access or see below.
+Please contact another developer on the Document Evidence Service Team to gain access.
 Once you have the environment variables, navigate via the terminal to the root of evidence-api repo and run `touch .env`.
 This will create an `.env` file where you can store them (following the pattern example in [.env.example](.env.example)).

-Alternatively, you can populate the values yourself.
+In the absence of a developer, you can also populate the values yourself.
 You will need access to the application's staging environment on AWS.
-Create a new `.env` file with the values from `.env.example` as above.
+Create a new `.env` file with the values from `.env.example`.
 Then, retrieve the values from the staging environment in AWS following the variables listed in [serverless.yml](EvidenceApi/serverless.yml).

 The only values you do not need to copy from AWS are:
 - CONNECTION_STRING -- use the value in `.env.example`